 Master of Business Administration (MBA)

-The two-year full-time MBA is School of Management & Commerce, Poornima University’s flagship programme, spread across four semesters and offering specializations in Marketing & HR, Marketing & Finance.
+Top MBA college in Jaipur, Rajasthan - The two-year full-time MBA is School of Management & Commerce, Poornima University’s flagship programme, spread across four semesters .
 The structure of the programme is designed to give students the best in industry exposure and a nurturing classroom environment, to help them become the leaders of tomorrow, in the specialization of their choice.

 Preparation for competitive exams